80th FS c1944

 42-75284, P-47D 42-22521, P-47D

-Restorations at Rialto Airport in California.
-During 2003-2004, this wreckage was stored at their facility during 2003-2004.
-At the time, details on this aircraft were unknown due to non-disclosure
+Restorations at Rialto Airport.
+During 2003-2004, this wreckage was stored at their facility but was not acknowledge due to their non-disclosure

 agreement with the owner/client Paul